sometea/fluffybunnyadventures/templates/content/posts/2022-07-17-north-harris-and-lewis.md

 teaser: Where does Lewis start and Harris end?
 image: https://res.cloudinary.com/dgnntwrsy/image/upload/c_scale,w_820/v1658053231/IMG_20220702_090205_vbdlmu.jpg
 ---
-After being so windy, rainy, and full of sheep, the world around us at one point just turned quiet.
-Gray sky, gray water with a hint of blue.

 ![view of a beautiful bay on the way towards Tarbert](https://res.cloudinary.com/dgnntwrsy/image/upload/c_scale,w_839/v1658053224/IMG_20220702_093858_tgjgid.jpg)